workadventure/workadventure/docs/map-building/tiled-editor/github-pages.md

 ### Pushing the map

 :::caution Important
-Before your push on github pages, you need to configure your une variable d'environnement in your .env file. like this : UPLOAD_MODE=GH_PAGES !
+Before your push on github pages, you need to set up your environment variable in .env file like this : UPLOAD_MODE=GH_PAGES
 :::

-When your changes are ready, you need to "commit" and "push" (i.e. "upload") the changes back to GitHub.
-Just wait a few minutes, and your map will be propagated automatically to the GitHub pages web-server.

 ## Testing your map